MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-registerforpackagestatechanges.md

 ### -param packageFullName [in]

-Type: <b>LPCWSTR</b>

 The package full name.

 ### -param pPackageExecutionStateChangeNotification [in]

-Type: <b>IPackageExecutionStateChangeNotification*</b>

-A pointer to the <a href="https://msdn.microsoft.com/6AD9A9CD-933B-432F-A124-48092588C5DF">IPackageExecutionStateChangeNotification</a> interface that represent the change notification.
+Package state-change notifications are delivered by the <a href="https://msdn.microsoft.com/254986AF-4572-4D63-B055-1C05A8FB0417">OnStateChanged</a> function on <i>pPackageExecutionStateChangeNotification</i>.

 ### -param pdwCookie [out]

-Type: <b>DWORD*</b>

-A pointer to a variable that receives the cookie that is used to unregister by calling <a href="https://msdn.microsoft.com/7EC7CCCB-1AE6-458C-A92C-4D303717EA15">UnregisterForPackageStateChanges</a>.
+A unique registration identifier for the current listener.
+Use this identifier  to unregister for package state-change notifications by using the <a href="https://msdn.microsoft.com/CFCDA0AD-83D5-43DD-A7DD-C121563BF3DB">UnregisterForPackageStateChanges</a> method.

 ## -returns

-Type: <b>HRESULT</b>

 If this method succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.

+## -remarks

+Notifications are raised when the package enters the running, suspending, and suspended states.